Fauxtarantula/DeepSea9-autonomous-underwater-team/README.md

 # Seamen-autonomous-underwater-team
 Full AUV experience when we return to monke

-Imgae processong done with YOLOv5 framework
+Imgage processong done with YOLOv5 framework

+Install the following dependencies in the requirement.txt